IBM-Cloud/docs/services/Cloudant/index.md

 # Getting started with Cloudant
 {: #getting-started-with-cloudant}
-Last updated: 12 October 2016
-{: .last-updated}

-{{site.data.keyword.cloudant}} on Bluemix is a document database as a service (DBaaS) that stores data in JSON.
+{{site.data.keyword.cloudantfull}} is a document-oriented DataBase as a Service (DBaaS).
+It stores data as documents in JSON format.
 It's built with scalability,
 high availability,
 and durability in mind.